surniaulula/wpsso-wc-metadata/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added search capability for product metadata ID field values (GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, ISBN, and MPN) from both the front-end and from the WooCommerce Products page.
+	* Added search capability for product global identifier field values (GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, ISBN, and MPN) from both the front-end and from the WooCommerce Products page.
 * **Bugfixes**
 	* None.
 * **Developer Notes**